ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 - :code:`lng( [new_lng] )` - If called with no arguments, returns the current longitude in degrees * 1e7 as an integer.
 If called with one argument it will assign the value to the longitude.

+- :code:`alt( [new_alt] )` - If called with no arguments, returns the current altitude in cm as an integer.
+If called with one argument it will assign the value to the altitude.

 - :code:`relative_alt( [is_relative] )` - If called with no arguments returns true if the location is planned as relative to home.
 If called with a boolean value this will set the relative altitude.

 - :code:`terrain_alt( [is_terrain] )` - If called with no arguments returns true if the location is planned as relative to terrain.
 If called with a boolean value this will flag if the altitude should be relative to terrain.